michaelgrosner/tribeca/README.md

 ### Steganographic configuration files

-If you dont like to have your `etc/*.json` files with plain text, you can encrypt them behind any PNG image:
+If you dont like to have your `etc/*.json` files in plain text, you can encrypt them behind any PNG image:

 1. Download any PNG file that you like and place it at `etc/` folder.